folio-org/docs/content/en/docs/Getting started/Installation/singleservernocontainers.md

 tags: ["subtopic"]
 ---

-*Warning:  This deployment method is experimental; a proof of concept maintained by a single volunteer in his spare time.
-It is still work in progress and may remain so for a long time.
-Currently, only an unsecured backend installation is available.*
+*Warning:  This deployment method is still considered an experimental method.
+It is still a work in progress.
+Currently, installation is only available for Okapi and the backend modules with this method.
+The backend installation is not secured at this time.
+The Stripes deployment is blocked by an unsolved issue in the configuration of each module.
+It is not recommended for setting up a production system at this time.*

 With this type of deployment, each module of FOLIO is bundled with a DEB package and runs directly on the host operating system without containers.

 ![FOLIO Single Server components (DEB installers)](/img/single_deb.png)

-The main differences in this deployment compared to the docker container method are:
+There are several differences between this type of deployment and the docker container deployment method.
+When this type of deployment is used:

-* Each module creates a new systemd service and user on the operating system, prefixed with 'folio-'
+* Each module creates a new systemd service and user on the operating system.
+The name of the new systemd service is prefixed with 'folio-'.
-* Each module creates a new database and role in PostgreSQL with customizable prefixes
+* Each module creates a new database and role in PostgreSQL.
+* PostgreSQL databases and roles are created with customizable prefixes.
 * No PostgreSQL superuser roles are required for Okapi or the modules.
-Superuser credentials are only required during the installation.
+The superuser role is required during the installation.
+* Modules and users are prefixed with ‘folio-’.
-* Reduces the RAM requirement of each module to about 71MB.
+* The RAM requirement of each module is reduced to about 71MB.

 **Note:**  This installation process is still under development and it is NOT recommended for setting up a production system.
 At the moment, only the Okapi and backend modules are considered on this installer, the installation of Stripes has to be manually executed.